 Names drawn from a qualified jury wheel will not be made available to the public or the press until the jurors have been summoned and have appeared at the courthouse.
-Requests for disclosure of pool names shall be made in writing to the presiding trial judge.
+After this time, requests for disclosure of pool names shall be made in writing to the presiding trial judge.
 In accordance with 28 U.S.C. § 1863(b)(7), the Court may, at any time, keep these names confidential in any case where the interest of justice so requires.